-Tenants of Landlords within the Cumbria Choice Scheme who under occupy a family home where a move will free up accommodation for an overcrowded household.
+Tenants of Landlords within the Cumbria Choice Scheme who under occupy a family home where a move will free up accommodation.

-- Additional preference for customers who need to move on hardship grounds where failure to move will cause hardship to others.
-Social housing tenants of a partner organisation that are under occupying a house by 2 or more bedrooms will be awarded Band B priority. - Reasonable preference for customers who need to move on hardship grounds where failure to move will cause hardship to others.
-Social housing tenants of a partner organisation that are under occupying a house by 1 bedroom will be awarded Band C priority.
+- Additional preference for customers who need to move on hardship grounds where failure to move will cause hardship to themselves or others.
+Social housing tenants of a partner organisation that are moving to a property that will have at least 2 bedrooms fewer than their current property will be awarded Band B - Reasonable preference for customers who need to move on hardship grounds where failure to move will cause hardship to themselves or others.
+Social housing tenants of a partner organisation that are moving to a property that will have 1 bedroom less than their current property will be awarded Band C or Band B (cumulative preference) where the household is also suffering financial hardship under Welfare Reform